MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 * Website returns "Bad Request (400)".
   * Check the PostgreSQL environment variables passed in to the container.
 This error often indicates that the Python code can't connect to the PostgreSQL instance.
-  * Check that there's a container environment variable `RUNNING_IN_PRODUCTION` and it's set to 1.
-The sample code used in this tutorial requires this environment variable.
+  * The sample code used in this tutorial requires the container environment variable `RUNNING_IN_PRODUCTION` set to any value like "1".

 * Website returns "Not Found (404)".
   * Check the **Application Url** on the **Overview** page for the container.
 If the Application Url contains the word "internal", then ingress isn't set correctly.
   * Check the ingress of the container.
 For example, in Azure portal, go to the **Ingress** resource of the container and make sure **HTTP Ingress** is enabled and **Accepting traffic from anywhere** is selected.

-* Website doesn't start or you see "stream timeout" or nothing is returned.
+* Website doesn't start, you see "stream timeout", or nothing is returned.
   * In the Azure portal, go to the Container App's Revision management resource and check the **Provision Status** of the container.
-    * If "Provisioning", then wait until it has completed.
+    * If "Provisioning", then wait until provisioning has completed.
     * If "Failed", then select the revision and view the console logs.
 Choose the order of the columns to show "Time Generated", "Stream_s", and "Log_s".
 Sort the logs by most-recent first and look for Python *stderr* and *stdout* messages in the "Stream_s" column.
 Python 'print' output will be *stdout* messages.

 [1]: https://github.com/Azure-Samples/msdocs-python-django-azure-container-app